Frodox/phileCustomPostPreview/README.md

 ## Configuration

-In `config.php` file, you can change:
+In `config.php` file you can change:

 * `'read_more_tag'` -- which tag mean `<!--more-->` tag. (`"<!--cut-here-->"` by default)
 * `'read_more_text'` -- which text to add after cutted text. (`" &hellip;"` by default)